bbbutterwell/books/wkuf_ch09.md

 A desk scrapes against the floor and then Maeve opens one eye and sees a desk trying to scooch up next to hers, and the desk politely waits while Maeve moves her hand so Liz with the voice like a bell can put the desks completely together, and then they're together.

-"My name is Liz." says the voice, like a bell.
+"My name is Liz." says Liz's voice.
 Maeve feels herself nod.
 The teacher is at the front of the class now, telling everybody to take their seats, and welcome Miss Maevis Morgan, and then says everybody open their textbooks, and Liz's hand, poking out from a fuzzy blue sweater, opens Maeve's book, and then opens her own, and their textbooks sit there, touching corners, all class.

 That first period, Liz's voice answers any question anybody asks Maeve, after Maeve doesn't answer it, so Maeve can just look at the words "*pee pee!*" carved on her desk, and wonder why somebody would write that, and then why would they draw it too, and did they use a pocketknife, or a compass?
 Liz has a kind, clear voice, like a bell.
 Liz is good at math, and spelling, and answering questions.
 Maeve wants to know what Liz looks like, past her blue, fuzzy sweater sleeve, but she'd rather not look up, so she's going to look down or keep her eyes closed all day, if she can figure out how to do that without walking into anybody or into traffic.